BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 * “Learning without thought is labor lost; thought without learning is perilous." — Confucius
 * "Mathematics is not a spectator sport. " — George Polya
 * "True pleasure lies not in the discovery of truth, but in the search for it." — Tolstoy
+* "Those who ask questions are fools for the moment; those who do not ask questions remain fools forever."— Confucius

 # Notes